LauraBoyall/SCUBIDO/README.md

 ```
 You can find detailed instructions on how to run this package here (https://lauraboyall.github.io/SCUBIDO/)

+**NOTE** that this package uses JAGS (Just Another Gibbs Sampler) and therefore requires the software to be downloaded to your device before the code can run.
+You can access the latest version for download here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/

 **Stuff to remember**
 The model files are saved to your working directory with the system data in the title.
 This allows the model to be re-uploaded rather than having to be re-run, however we would recomend that